-- 3. Factors that must be considered in each decision concerning suspension, removal to a disciplinary alternative-education program, expulsion, or placement in a juvenile-justice alternative education program, regardless of whether the decision concerns a mandatory or discretionary action, include such factors as: - a. seriousness of the offense - b. student's age and intent or lack of intent at the time the student engaged in the conduct - c. student's disciplinary history - d. student's attitude - e. potential effect of the misconduct on the school environment - f. state law requirements for certain disciplinary consequences - g. whether the facts of the case warrant consideration - of self-defense as a mitigating factor in the assessment of any punishment - h. whether the student has a disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct - i. a student's status in the conservatorship of the Department of Family and Protective Services - j. a student's status as a student who is homeless as defined by 42 U.S.C.
+- 3. Factors that must be considered in each decision concerning suspension, removal to a disciplinary alternative-education program, expulsion, or placement in a juvenile-justice alternative education program, regardless of whether the decision concerns a mandatory or discretionary action, include such factors as: - a. seriousness of the offense - b. student's age and intent or lack of intent at the time the student engaged in the conduct - c. student's disciplinary history - d. student's attitude - e. potential effect of the misconduct on the - school environment - f. state law requirements for certain disciplinary consequences - g. whether the facts of the case warrant consideration of self-defense as a mitigating factor in the assessment of any punishment - h. whether the student has a disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct - i. a student's status in the conservatorship of the - Department of Family and Protective Services - j. a student's status as a student who is homeless as defined by 42 U.S.C.
 Section 11434a - 4.
 In the administration of discipline, administrators must be aware that HISD Board Policy FO (LOCAL) prohibits the suspension, placement in a Discipline Alternative Education Program, or expulsion of students prior to third grade unless required by law. - 5.
 Serious offenses are those that substantially disrupt or materially interfere with the orderly process in the classroom, HISD transportation, the school, or any school-related activity and may include persistent misbehavior or Level II or higher misconduct. - 6.
 "Persistent" shall be defined as more than one instance of Level II or higher misconduct.
-An administrator may find, on the basis of the facts and circumstances of the case, that a Level III offense constitutes a serious offense. - 7.
-Finally, a finding that a student has engaged in any offense listed as an offense under Level IV or Level V constitutes a finding that the student has engaged in serious misbehavior.
+An administrator may find, on the basis of the facts and circumstances of the case, that a Level III offense constitutes a serious offense. - A finding that a student has engaged in any offense listed as an offense under Level IV or Level V constitutes a finding that the student has engaged in serious misbehavior.
+At all times, administrators must make good faith effort to support the student of the student for the student has engaged in serious make good faith effort to support the student of the student of the student has engaged in serious make good faith effort to support the student of the - 8.
+At all times, administrators must make good faith effort to promptly and directly inform parents or guardians of any disciplinary actions recommended or taken and the specific reason for those actions. - 9.
+Before the principal or designee assigns a student under age 18 to detention outside regular school hours, notice shall be given to the student's parent/guardian to inform them of the reason for the detention and permit arrangements for necessary transportation.